daattali/rsalad/README.md

 [![Build Status](https://travis-ci.org/daattali/rsalad.svg?branch=master)](https://travis-ci.org/daattali/rsalad)

-rsalad, like any other salad, is a mixture of different healthy vegetables that you should be having frequently and that can make your life much better.
-Except that instead of vegetables, rsalad provides you with R functions.
+`rsalad`, like any other salad, is a mixture of different healthy vegetables that you should be having frequently and that can make your life much better.
+Except that instead of vegetables, `rsalad` provides you with R functions.

 This package was born as a result of me constantly breaking the DRY principle by copy-and-pasting functions from old projects into new ones.
-Hence, the functions in rsalad do not have a single common topic, but they are all either related to manipulating data.frames or general productivity utilities.
+Hence, the functions in `rsalad` do not have a single common topic, but they are all either related to manipulating data.frames or general productivity utilities.

-This package does not solve any one large problem, but rather has several functions that can prove to be useful and time-saving if you happen to need to perform one of the tasks implemented by rsalad.
+This package does not solve any one large problem, but rather has several functions that can prove to be useful and time-saving if you happen to need to perform one of the tasks implemented by `rsalad`.

-## Note
+## Note - functions that have moved on to better packages

 All the ggplot2 related functions have graduated out of this package and are now available in the `ggExtra` package. `ggExtra` can be downloaded from [CRAN](http://cran.r-project.org/web/packages/ggExtra/index.html) or [GitHub](https://github.com/daattali/ggExtra).

+The flagship function `spinMyR()` has graduated into its own package, where it can be much more robust.
+It is available in the [`ezknitr`](https://github.com/daattali/ezknitr) package.

 ## Installation